-In \cite{aro_tur13} Arone and Turchin explicitly describe a differential graded right $\Omega$-modules $\dhat^{\bullet}$ that turns out to be an injective resolution of $\widehat{H}_*({\mathcal B}_d(\bullet), \qbb)$.
-We will first recall the right $\Gamma$-module $D_d^{\bullet}$, generated by certain graphs, introduced in \cite{turchin10}.
+In \cite{aro_tur13} Arone and the second author explicitly describe a differential graded right $\Omega$-modules $\dhat^{\bullet}$ that turns out to be an injective resolution of $\widehat{H}_*({\mathcal B}_d(\bullet), \qbb)$.
+We will first recall the right $\Gamma$-module $D_d^{\bullet}$, generated by graphs, introduced in \cite{turchin10}.
 For $k \geq 0$, $D_d^k$ is a vector space spanned by possibly disconnected graphs with $k$ {\it external} vertices labeled by $\{1,\ldots,k\}$ of any valence $\geq 0$ and some possibly empty set of non-labeled internal vertices of valence $\geq 3$, such that each their connected component has at least one external vertex.
 Tadpoles and multiple edges are allowed.
 The graphs are oriented, and an orientation set of such graph consists of the union of edges (considered as elements of degree $d-1$) and internal vertices (considered as elements of degree $-d$).
 Orienting a graph means putting a total order on its orientation set.
 As in Section~\ref{graphs_complexes_emh-empi}, there is a similar notion of equivalence of graphs, and similar sign relations.
-Again as in Section~\ref{graphs_complexes_emh-empi}, the differential is the sum of expansions of vertices (notice that, here, the expansion concerns both external and internal vertices).
-The expansion of an internal vertex is as in Section~\ref{graphs_complexes_emh-empi}, while the expansion of an external vertex produces an external vertex (with the same label) and an internal vertex.
+Again as in Section~\ref{graphs_complexes_emh-empi}, the differential is the sum of expansions of vertices.
+The expansion is applied to both external and internal vertices.
+The expansion of an internal vertex is as in Section~\ref{graphs_complexes_emh-empi}, while the expansion of an external vertex produces an external vertex (with the same label) and an internal one.

 It is well known that the sequence $D^{\bullet}_d = \{D_d^k\}_{k \geq 0}$ is an operad (Figure~\ref{insertion_operation_figure} shows an example of the composition) in differential graded cocommutative coalgebras (Figure~\ref{coproduct_figure} is an example of the coproduct in $D_d^3$).